Special Learning Opportunities

 Berklee Study Abroad

 Berklee’s exclusive Study Abroad program offers undergraduate students the opportunity to study for a semester or more at our international campus in Valencia, Spain.
 Open to students in their third semester or higher, the Study Abroad in Valencia program provides students the opportunity to experience the rich culture of the Mediterranean and prepare to face the unique challenges in the global music industry.

 The program also offers unique, meaningful, and frequent opportunities for talented performers.
 All students at the Valencia campus have the opportunity to get hands-on experience in state-of-the-art recording studios and technology labs.
-The Valencia experience also offers international exposure through a student concert series at the Palau de les Arts, produced concerts in other venues throughout the Valencian community, as well as gigs at renowned clubs in Valencia, Madrid, and other Spanish cities.
+The Valencia experience also offers international exposure through a variety of concerts at the Palau de les Arts and produced concerts in other venues throughout the Valencian community.
+Many students have become regular performers at renowned clubs in Valencia and other cities in Spain.

 Applicants should have:

 - Completed their 2nd semester or higher at Berklee by the program start date

 - Good academic, disciplinary, and financial standing at Berklee